ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 You'll see variants of this code at multiple places throughout the script we will create later.
 Essentially, when you import datasets, create new layers, calculate new values, all those need to be stored as varibles so that you can map them, export them, etc.

-To add comments in your script, use `//`, for example at the start of your blank new script (if you created any polygons or points while you were exploring, you can make a new script now to start "clean".
+To add comments in your script, use `//`.
+For example, at the start of your blank new script (if you created any polygons or points while you were exploring, you can make a new script now to start "clean").
 Like when coding in other programming languages, it's great to leave comments to make sure your script outlines who you are, what the aim of the script is and why you are following the specific workflow.
-Here are a few example comments, you can write up something similar in your script:
+Here are a few example comments - you can write up something similar in your script:

 ```javascript
 // Calculating forest cover change in protected areas around the world